Notgnoshi/notgnoshi.github.io/_posts/2017-07-08-shell-utilities.md

     if verbose:
         print('Taking window from line', from_val, 'to line', to_val)

-    # Positive values are one-indexed, convert to zero-indexed to use slices.
+    # Convert line number to index
     if from_val > 0:
         from_val -= 1